Election 2024: Denver and Aurora Voters Decide Many Local Issues, Choose Officials

 • Colorado General Assembly – In state Senate District 28, Democrat Mike Weissman (currently a state representative in District 36) faced Republican Pedro Espinoza in a race to succeed Rhonda Fields.
 Result: Weissman won.
 And in state House of Representatives District 36, Democrat Michael Carter vied with Forward Party member Eric Mulder for the seat being vacated by Weissman.
 Result: Carter won by a wide margin.

 • Adams County Board of County Commissioners – Commissioners are elected countywide but represent specific parts of the county.
 In District 1, Republican Shelly McClure faced Democrat Julie Duran Mullica in a bid to succeed Eva Henry.
-Result: Mullica was narrowly winning as of early November 6.
+Result: Mullica won.
 In District 2, Democrat Kathy Henson vied with Center Party candidate Bernadette Tedesco to succeed Charles “Chaz” Tedesco.
 Result: Henson won.
 And in District 5, which includes northern Aurora, incumbent Democrat Lynn Baca faced Republican Jim Wood.
-Result: Baca was narrowly winning as of early November 6.
+Result: Baca won.

 • Local judges – All current 17th Judicial District Court judges (serving Adams and Broomfield counties) and Adams County Court judges on the ballot were retained.